WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 Overseer is a script designed to improve your Auto Retainer experience.
 It provides automated backup, management and optimisation features for Auto Retainer, ensuring data integrity and enhancing overall efficiency.

+The default values inside the configuration can be used straight away, though it is recommended to look them over and adjust anything to suit your required needs, see [Configuration](#configuration) section for more info.

 There will potentially be bugs and weird things happening, please report any issues you encounter, this should be considered a script in the testing period, while all attempts have been made to ensure things run smoothly, there is no guarantee they will.

 ## Disclaimer